frank038/wbar/README.md

 - the gtk3 version: the volume widget, that uses the asyncio module, may break things; in fact, the notification sounds must be played by an external player such as aplay

 - the gtk4 version: it seems that in some cases the lib libgtk4-layer-shell.so.1.0.4 must be preoladed before launching wbar.py (or just launch wbar.sh of the gtk4 version)

-- the gtk4 version: the volume widget may freeze the application randomly (when it happens, it must be executed again; maybe disabling the internal widget and using the external applet may solde the issue).

 ![My image](https://github.com/frank038/wbar/blob/main/wbar_01.jpg)